Steps you may be aware of

 - Is the publisher on a black list?
-The Nordic list has included a level X.
+The Norwegian register for scientific journals, series and publishers has included a level X.

 - Look out for journals where you can find no contact details, or where you can’t find the journal’s home country, misspelling and poor grammar.